 Here’s a foolproof way to decide whether your list should include one or more safety schools.
 First, determine whether it’s vital for you to go to business school next year.
 Is the need immediate?
 If so, then definitely include a range of schools of varying degrees of competitiveness.
 The application pool fluctuates each year, and all you need is one admit, so spread some risk around.

 Or, have you zeroed in on a handful of highly competitive programs that would best advance your professional goals?
 If you have some flexibility with the timing, it would be better to focus your energies on the GMAT and elevate your profile according to your target programs’ characteristics.

 Everyone has different reasons for applying to business school.
-Your main focus may be on networking prospects, the educational experience, geographic location, culture, special programming or even family tradition.
+Your focus may be on networking prospects, the educational experience, geographic location, culture, special programming, or even family tradition.
 If you’re excited about any of those elements at a school and would be happy to attend for any of those reasons, then consider it, even if it’s a safe choice.

 Ultimately, he did get into Stanford and chose that school over the full scholarship offer he received from UCLA.

 Another client faced the difficult decision of remaining on the waitlist at his dream choice, UC Berkeley Haas School of Business, or accepting an offer from UT McCombs School of Business, his safety school, and one he would be happy to attend.